-In fact, meeting with people who are also sharing the same journey, trying to live in the light of what Jesus was saying about God, can be one of the most enriching experiences of life.
+In fact, meeting with people who are also sharing the same of what Jesus was saying about God, can be one of the most enriching experiences of life.
 That brings me to the Church which can sometimes be just that, but all too often is not.